Where To Find Online Jobs In The PhilippinesHaving a successful freelancing career highly depends on how you market yourself.

 Make it easy for your prospects to contact you.
 If you’re working on a freelancer platform that strictly implements clients and freelancers to contact each other through the platform, then tell your prospects to send you a message through it.
 If it’s possible to add in more messaging options like Skype or email, then include that information.
 There are some prospects who prefer to communicate via Skype so it’s good to offer this as an option.

 The key here is to push your prospects to action.
 Statements like, “contact me now so we could get started…” can do wonders for your profile.
+You can certainly add these to your cover letters and proposals as well so that your prospect will be pushed to contact you right away.

 Have a professional photo